Akuli/tkinter-tutorial/dialogs.md

 and wait for the user to click the button with just one function call.

 If you have used [buttons](buttons.md) before most of the code is pretty easy to understand.
-There's only one thing that needs explaning:
+But a couple things need explaning:

 ```python
 import tkinter as tk